murat-atalik/ciceksepeti-final-project/README.md

 # ÇiçekSepeti React Bootcamp Final Project

 This project is prepared for Çiçek Sepeti React Bootcamp.
 You can sign up and log in with your e-mail address.
-After logging into the page, you can bid on the product you want, buy it, or offer your own product for sale.
+After logging into the page, you can bid on the product, buy it, or offer your own product for sale.

 Click demo to try it by yourself!